-Typhoid outbreak hits ZimbabweJanuary 24th, 2012 in Diseases, Conditions, Syndromes /
+Typhoid outbreak hits ZimbabweJanuary 24, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 At least 90 people were admitted to hospital and over 600 affected in a typhoid outbreak in the Zimbabwean capital Harare, a health official said on Tuesday.

 "We have attended to over 600 cases in Kuwadzana alone," city health director Prosper Chonzi was quoted as saying in the state-owned Herald newspaper.